 2. BASICS OF NAVLIPI

-Remember that NAVLIPI is a phonemic orthography, a universal phonemic alphabet, that uses the Latin alphabet as used for English, but with the letters used more phonetically, in their original phonetic sense in Latin or as in modern Spanish, rather than the most-unphonetic English!
-Also note that NAVLIPI does use and distinguish between upper-case (capital) letters and lower case (small) letters, unlike most of the Indian alphabets, which do not.
+Remember that NAVLIPI is a phonemic orthography and universal orthography, a phonemic alphabet and universal script; it uses the Latin alphabet as used for English, but with the letters used more phonetically, in their original phonetic sense in Latin or as in modern Spanish, rather than the most-unphonetic English!
+Also note that NAVLIPI, attempting to be a universal alphabet, does use and distinguish between upper-case (capital) letters and lower case (small) letters, unlike most of the Indian alphabets, which do not.

 2.1 Long VOWELS:

 - Represented by reduplication: Thus, short i (as in English hit, Hindi इ) becomes long ii (as in English heat, Hindi ई).
 Similarly, short u (as in English good, Hindi उ), becomes long uu (as in English boot, Hindi ऊ), etc., etc. And similarly, short o, (as in Spanish no) becomes long oo (as in Spanish favor, Hindi ओ). [aa is an exception, see below.]

 2.2 Some common VOWELS which are used a bit differently from how they are used in English or Spanish: